nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       return found_diagonal;
     }

 This method checks for the four possible conditions of winning, a ``diagonal``, ``horizontal`` or ``vertical`` win.
-There are probably some shorter versions of the code but this is left as an exercise to you the reader if you think it's important.
-If you expect your Tic-Tac-Toe game boards to be very big it's suboptimal.
+There are probably some shorter and smarter versions of this code, but this is left as an exercise to you the reader if you think it's important.

 If we determine that the board is not won by the placement of the marker we check if the board is a draw, meaning all positions in the board are marked.
 This code is very simple and is in the ``is_game_draw`` method.